Joystream/joystream/storage-node/packages/discovery/README.md

 information.

 In the Joystream network, services are provided by having members stake for a role.
-The role is identified by a unique actor key.
-Resolving service information associated with the actor key is the main purpose of this module.
+The role is identified by a worker id.
+Resolving service information associated with the worker id is the main purpose of this module.

 This implementation is based on [IPNS](https://docs.ipfs.io/guides/concepts/ipns/) as well as runtime information.

 ## Discovery Workflow

-The discovery workflow provides an actor public key to the `discover()` function, which will eventually return structured data.
+The discovery workflow provides worker id to the `discover()` function, which will eventually return structured data.

-Clients can verify that the structured data has been signed by the identifying actor.
-This is normally done automatically, unless a `verify: false` option is passed to `discover()`.
-Then, a separate `verify()` call can be used for verification.

-Under the hood, `discover()` uses any known participating node in the discovery network.
-If no other nodes are known, the bootstrap nodes from the runtime are used.
+Under the hood, `discover()` the bootstrap nodes from the runtime are used in a browser environment, or the local ipfs node otherwise.

 There is a distinction in the discovery workflow: